aiidateam/aiida-website/README.md

 Use the [subfigure directive](https://sphinx-subfigure.readthedocs.io), to arrange multiple images in a figure.

+Use the [youtube directive](https://sphinxcontrib-youtube.readthedocs.io), to embed YouTube videos.

 ## Building the documentation locally

 Install and run [`tox`](https://tox.wiki/en/latest/) to install a local virtual environment and build the documentation, or directly install `requirements.txt` and run: `sphinx-build -nW --keep-going -b html docs/ docs/_build/html`.

 To check HTML links, run `tox -e linkcheck` or `sphinx-build -b linkcheck docs/ docs/_build/linkcheck`.

+To re-install the virtual environment, use the `tox -r` flag.

 ## TODO